APPLICATIONS FOR THE EDICITNET AWARDS 2021 ARE NOW OPEN

 Each winner will receive:

-- A promotional package, documentation and promotion via the EdiCitNet social media and communication channels.
+- A promotional package, consisting of documentation and promotion via the EdiCitNet social media and communication channels.

-- A travel grant to fund their participation in the EdiCitNet Awards Ceremony in late September or early October 2021.
+- A travel grant to fund their participation in the EdiCitNet Awards Ceremony (to be held in January 2022).
 Please note: this award is not available to individuals and organisations that already receive direct funding from the EdiCitNet project.

 - Alexandra Popartan, University of Girona, Spain (area of expertise: political science and environmental justice)